Morita equivalences and the inductive blockwise Alperin weight condition for type $\mathsf A$: Introduction

 Even though the conjecture was verified for numerous groups, the general proof seems extremely difficult.
 An accessible way is to reduce it to simple groups.
 In 2011, Navarro and Tiep \cite{NT11} reduced the non-blockwise version of Alperin weight conjecture to simple groups, and then Sp\"ath \cite{Sp13} achieved a reduction theorem for the blockwise Alperin weight conjecture.
 In this way, to prove the blockwise Alperin weight conjecture, it suffices to show the so-called inductive blockwise Alperin weight (BAW) condition for all finite non-abelian simple groups.

 The reduction gives hope that the Alperin weight conjecture can be proved by use of the classification of the finite simple groups.
-In several cases the inductive BAW condition has been verified: simple alternating groups (Malle \cite{Ma14}), groups of Lie type in their defining characteristic (Sp\"ath \cite{Sp13}), Suzuki and Ree groups (Malle \cite{Ma14}), groups of types $G_2$ and $^3D_4$ (Schulte \cite{Sch16}), groups of type $\mathsf C$ at the prime $2$ (Feng--Malle \cite{FM20}), groups of type $F_4$ at odd primes (An--Hi\ss--L\"ubeck \cite{AHL21}).
+In several cases the inductive BAW condition has been verified: simple alternating groups (Malle \cite{Ma14}), sporadic simple groups (Breuer--Feng \cite{BF}), groups of Lie type in their defining characteristic (Sp\"ath \cite{Sp13}), Suzuki and Ree groups (Malle \cite{Ma14}), groups of types $\mathsf G_2$ and $^3\mathsf D_4$ (Schulte \cite{Sch16}), groups of type $\mathsf C$ at the prime $2$ (Feng--Malle \cite{FM20}), groups of type $\mathsf F_{\!4}$ at odd primes (An--Hi\ss--L\"ubeck \cite{AHL21}).
 Under the unitriangularity assumption of the decomposition matrices, the inductive BAW condition was verified for groups of type $\mathsf B$ (Feng--C. Li--Zhang \cite{FLZ21b}) and type $\mathsf C$ (C. Li \cite{Li21}) at odd primes.
+See also \cite{FZ22} for more developments in the inductive investigation.

 In this paper, we verify the inductive BAW condition for simple groups of type $\mathsf A$.

 \begin{mainthm} The simple groups $\PSL_n(q)$ and $\PSU_n(q)$ satisfy the inductive blockwise Alperin weight condition. \end{mainthm}